ZinChen/url-shortener/readme.md

 #### Application Parameters

 Application parameters placed in config.yml.
-Parameters allows to set **length** of short URL's and enable **using of digits** for them.
+Parameters allow to set **length** of short URL's and enable **using of digits** for them.
 ```
 symfony/app/config/config.yml
 ...